 PatientPlus articles are written by UK doctors and are based on research evidence, UK and European Guidelines.
 They are designed for health professionals to use, so you may find the language more technical than the condition leaflets.

 Bile (mainly conjugated bilirubin) is converted to urobilinogen by intestinal bacteria.
-Most of the urobilinogen is excreted in faeces or reabsorbed and transported back to the liver to be converted back into bile.
+Most of the urobilinogen is excreted in faeces or reabsorbed and transported back to the liver to be reconverted into bile.
 The remaining urobilinogen (about 1% of total) is excreted in the urine.

 - The amount of conjugated bilirubin present in serum in healthy subjects is small (less than 10% of total bilirubin).
 An elevated level of conjugated serum bilirubin implies liver disease.
 Therefore, because only conjugated bilirubin appears in urine, bilirubinuria also implies liver disease.